The PhDArts research trajectory consists of two elements:

 Each research trajectory is individually supervised.
 The role of the supervisors consists of helping students to develop a suitable research environment.
 The supervising team consists of the Directing Supervisor and one or two assisting supervisors.

 The Directing Supervisor is the main person responsible for the student’s supervision.
-She or he is, in principle, selected from within the institute.
+They are, in principle, selected from within the institute.
 One or two supervisors, who are experts in specific aspects of the research, assist the Directing Supervisor.
 After admission, the doctoral student chooses the assisting supervisors in consultation with PhDArts staff.
 The choice of the assisting supervisors has to be practically feasible.